therealcrowder/Case_Study_2/README.md

 #### Part(iv) Compare the two graphs in (i) and (iii) and comment it.

-#### What we find these two graphs is that we have countries that are large and contain many different climate zones like China and Canada.
+#### What we find these two graphs is that we have countries that are large and contain many different climate zones like China and Canada and the United States.
+Inland areas in what is called the Grasslands Biome - Midlatitude Climates (Bs) in the Koppen Climate Classification System can have extreme temperatures in both winter months and summer months.
+For more information on the Koppen Climate Classifications see <http://www.thesustainabilitycouncil.org/resources/the-koppen-climate-classification-system/>

 ``` r
 source("part_iv.R", print.eval = TRUE, echo = TRUE)